 A beam of bright sunlight streaked across the center of the otherwise dusky room, revealing particles of dust floating lazily.
 Bales stacked up to sixteen feet high lined the sides of the hayloft, and in the center of the room was a large pile of yellow hay.
 Carefully, Carrie clambered to the top of a stack of bales and looked down.
 Even though she had done this many times before, she still hesitated just a little, and her heart still fluttered just a little faster than usual.

 Then she jumped.
 Her body flew downward gracefully.
 Her stomach took off on a flight of its own, like a bird swooping through the sky.
 She sucked in a mouthful of air and held it there.
 Then she hit the yielding prickly mountain of hay and sank deeply into it.
 Carrie lay there for just a moment, looking high above her at the vast ceiling with its great curved beams.

 A few seconds of leisure and the itch became unbearable.
 Carrie scrambled out of the hay and began picking the straw off her body.
 It always seemed to find its way under her shirt and behind her trousers, in her hair and even in her socks.
 She brushed the last straws from her hair and stuck one in her mouth, thinking how much it tasted like the chamomile tea her mother often gave her before bedtime.

 Then she saw the eggs.
 Carefully she slipped one into each pocket of her trousers, thinking how pleased Grandma would be when she gave them to her.
-Carrie looked out the loft door and waved to her grandfather who was feeding the pigs.
-He waved back and smiled, telling her not to come to close to the edge and to be careful.
+Carrie looked out the loft door and waved to her grandfather, who was feeding the pigs.
+He waved back and smiled, telling her not to come too close to the edge and to be careful.

 Here was the place Carrie liked best when she wanted to be alone.
 She would sit and dangle her feet off the edge and watch the world from a different perspective.
 She bent down to do just that when…crunch!